reillywatson/gophercon-2018/NOTES.md

 testing workshop
 ----------------

 github.com/matryer/moq — generates mock implementations of interfaces, with FooFunc() members.
-We have a few places where we use this pattern, this looks handy for
+We have a few places where we use this pattern, this looks handy for testing our Benefit interfaces!

 major takeaways:
 - our tests are testing too many things! our integration tests are testing the entire stack, which makes it harder to identify where the problem lies if there’s a failure